Skip to main content

 • character development

-• “Character development trees for generals and agents allow you to specialize them, adding depth to gameplay.”
+• “+ character development trees for generals and agents that let you specialise them.”

 Skip Critic Reviews